Avatar

 Manikya Alister

-I’m a PhD candidate and academic tutor at The University of Melbourne’s Complex Human Data Hub within the Melbourne School of Psychological Sciences.
-I also work part time as a research associate for the University of Adelaide and do casual freelance data science work.
+I’m a PhD candidate in computational cognitive science at the Complex Human Data Hub within the Melbourne School of Psychological Sciences.
+I also work casually as a freelance data scientist and academic tutor (TA).

 About Me